-In addition to the changes to the Priority List, as discussed above, Stifel may modify the Program at any time by changing any of the Program's terms and conditions.
+In addition to the changes to the Priority List, as discussed above, Stifel may modify the Program at any time by changing the terms and conditions.
 You will receive notification in advance of such changes.

 5. Interest on Balances in the Deposit Accounts